Back to all posts

 Before you pick up the phone, there are a few simple checks you can perform that might solve the problem right away.
 Working through these steps can help you identify the issue or, at the very least, give you more specific information to share with a professional.
 It’s all about ruling out the easy stuff first.
 Sometimes, the fix is surprisingly simple and can save you the time and cost of a service call.
 Let’s walk through a few key areas to inspect.

-Check the Power Supply
+First, Check the Power Supply

 I know it sounds almost too simple, but let’s start with the power.
 Your instant water heater can’t do its job without electricity.
 First, find your home’s circuit breaker panel and check if the breaker connected to your water heater has tripped.
 If it’s in the middle or “off” position, flip it back to “on.”
 If your unit has a power cord, make sure it’s plugged securely into the outlet.
 These basic electrical checks are often the culprit behind a heater that suddenly stops working, and it’s a fix you can handle in seconds.

-Test the Water Flow and Pressure
+Examine Your Water Flow and Pressure

 Tankless water heaters are designed with a safety feature that requires a minimum water flow to activate the heating element.
 If the flow is too low, the unit won’t turn on.
 To test this, turn a hot water faucet on full blast.
 If the water pressure seems weaker than normal, the low flow rate could be your issue.
 Check other faucets in your house to see if the problem is isolated or widespread.
 A clogged faucet aerator or a partially closed valve can sometimes restrict flow enough to cause a problem.

-Look for Leaks and Blockages
+Inspect for Leaks and Clogs

 Take a moment to carefully inspect the area around your water heater.
 Look for any signs of dripping water, puddles, or moisture on the unit itself or the surrounding pipes.
 A leak, no matter how small, is a clear sign that something is wrong.
 If you find one, try to identify its source.
 If the leak is significant or you can’t pinpoint where it’s coming from, it’s best to shut off the water supply to the heater and call for emergency plumbing to prevent potential water damage to your home.